 In addition to the support and engagement provided by Fiona, we regularly invite performers into the home to delight our residents.

-Our Companionship Teams are well connected with popular local performers.
+Our home’s Companionship Team is well connected with popular local performers, including the Bournemouth Symphony Orchestra.
 They regularly organise scheduled visits by musicians and entertainers who are used to performing for people living in a care home setting.

 We maintain a central database of professionals that helps us ensure each team has access to the most enjoyable and popular performers.
 We listen to the feedback from residents to make sure their favourite artists return regularly!